morrownr/USB-WiFi/README.md

 Note: Out-of-kernel drivers require you to find, download, compile and install the driver source code.
 The below links provide a lot of information, including information about supported adapters.
 Nine total chipsets are supported with the following five drivers.

 Note: None of the Realtek out-of-kernel drivers test good for WPA3 support.
 If you need WPA3 support, head back up to the list of adapters with in-kernel support.
-I have tested multiple adapters with my7612u chipsets and WPA3 is working fine.
+I have tested multiple adapters with `mt7612u` chipsets and WPA3 is working fine with Ubuntu 20.04 and later, Linux Mint 20.1 and the Raspberry PI OS.

 -----